AndreMacedo88/VEnCode/README.rst

 Running the tests
 -----------------
-(most) Scripts to generate figures can be found in the "Scripts" folder.
-Very old scripts can be found in obsolete files such as "main_fantom.py"
+Note: (most) Scripts to generate figures can be found in the "Scripts" folder.
+Old scripts can be found in somewhat obsolete files such as "main_fantom.py", even though this file still has some relevant functions for some publication panels/figures.
+Files such as "Classes_2.py" are probably obsolete by now and I should check if can be removed.

 Contributing
 ------------